-Professor Rothstein is well known for his work in evidence, civil and criminal lawsuits, and the judicial process from the Supreme Court on down.
-He is the author of Evidence: Cases, Materials and Problems; Evidence in a Nutshell; Federal Rules of Evidence; Federal Testimonial Privileges and several other books and approximately 100 articles.
-His background is that of a practicing litigation attorney.
-His numerous professional activities include positions as chair of the American Bar Association Rules of Evidence and Criminal Procedure Committee, Board member and Education Chairman of the Federal Bar Association, chair of the Association of American Law Schools Evidence Section, and consultant to the National Conference of Commissioners on Uniform State Laws, the U.S. Congress, and the National Academy of Sciences.
-In addition, he has been a regular contributing editor to the Legal Times, the New York Law Journal, and the Criminal Law Bulletin and on the Publication Advisory Boards of Matthew Bender Co, Lexis-Nexis, and several other publishers.
+Professor Rothstein is well known for his work in evidence; torts; civil and criminal lawsuits; governmental, legal, and judicial ethics; and the judicial process from the Supreme Court on down, including constitutional aspects.
+His background is that of a practicing trial lawyer handling tort, criminal, and commercial litigation.
+He is author of the books Evidence: Cases, Materials and Problems; Evidence in a Nutshell; Federal Rules of Evidence; Federal Testimonial Privileges and several other books and approximately 100 articles.
+His numerous professional activities include positions as chair of the American Bar Association Rules of Evidence and Criminal Procedure Committee, Board member and Education Chairman of the Federal Bar Association, chair of the Association of American Law Schools Evidence Section, and consultant to the U.S Congress, the National Conference of Commissioners on Uniform State Laws, and the National Academy of Sciences.
+In addition, he has been a regular contributing editor to the Legal Times, the New York Law Journal, and the Criminal Law Bulletin and on the Publication Advisory Boards of Matthew Bender Co., Lexis-Nexis, and several other publishers.
 Professor Rothstein was a Fulbright Scholar at Oxford University in England prior to entering the profession.

 U.S. Supreme Court Briefs

 "The Hostile Government Witness: Problems for Both Sides", coverage in The New York Law Journal, May 13, 2019 featuring Professor Paul Rothstein.

 "Baskeball corruption trials conclude, leaving NCAA to sort through aftermath", coverage in The Washington Post, May 8, 2019, quoting Professor Paul Rothstein.